 Having good communication skills is essential to collaborating on teams with your fellow nurses and colleagues from other disciplines.
 It’s also important to patient-centered care.

 Nurses who take the time to listen and understand the concerns of each of their patients are better prepared to address issues as they arise, resulting in better patient outcomes.

-On the other hand, poor communication, or lack of communication, can lead to patients misunderstanding directions and failing to follow treatment protocols.
-It can also lead to workflow breakdowns on the team, resulting in medical errors.
-A report by the Joint Commission found that poor communication during patient transfers contributed to 80% of serious medical errors.
+On the other hand, poor communication, or lack of communication in healthcare, can lead to patients misunderstanding directions and failing to follow treatment protocols.
+It can also lead to workflow breakdowns on the team, resulting in a medical error.
+A report by the Joint Commission found that poor communication in healthcare during patient transfers contributed to 80% of serious medical errors.

 10 Effective Communication Skills for Nurses